-- 1. Understand the flow of information from one node to another node in the network - 2.
+- 1. Trace the flow of information from one node to another node in the network - 2.
 Identify the components required to build different types of networks - 3.
 Understand the functionalities needed for data communication into layers - 4.
 Choose the required functionality at each layer for given application - 5.
-Investigate the working principles of various application protocols and security issues.
+Understand the working principles of various application protocols and fundamentals of security issues and services available